El Calafate is referred to as the Tierra de los Glaciares, or Land of the Glaciers.

 Here’s what to pack to make sure you have the best day possible in Argentina’s most beautiful national park.

-• Wear layers as the weather and temperatures might vary throughout the day.
+- Wear layers as the weather and temperatures will vary throughout the day.
+Be an onion.

-• A waterproof jacket for rain and to block the wind.
-In warmer summer months, you’ll likely be find with a light one like this in the afternoon (it will be cooler at night).
+- A waterproof jacket for rain and to block the wind.
+One like this is ideal in warmer months since you can take the fleece insert out if you get a sunny day.
 In cooler months, you’ll need a warmer coat like this one.

-• Your camera!
+- Your camera, obviously!
 Read this post to see what I photography gear I travel with.

 Where is the Perito Moreno Glacier